andifalk/secure-oauth2-oidc-workshop/lab2/README.md

   }
 }
 ```
-With this additions we add a filter function to the web client that automatically adds the
+With these additions we add a filter function to the web client that automatically adds the
 access token to all requests and initiates the authorization grant flow if no valid
 access token is available.